This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 The CIRO cycling route is an impressive project, and I’m seriously surprised it hasn’t had more coverage in European news.

-The old Austria-Hungarian railway, which ran through the country is long gone, but the route it followed now links Mostar with Dubrovnik in neighbouring Croatia.
-If you don’t want to pedal across the two borders, you should aim to do at least part of the route which takes you past hidden gems and stunning countryside.
+The old Austria-Hungarian railway, which ran through the country, is long gone.
+But the route it followed now links Mostar with Dubrovnik in neighbouring Croatia.
+If you don’t want to pedal across the two borders, you should aim to do at least part of the route, which takes you past hidden gems and stunning countryside.

-My personal favourite part of the route runs through Zavala.
+My personal favourite part of the cycling trail runs through Zavala.
 You can likely count the population here on one hand, but the old train station has been converted into a boutique B&B and between the monastery on the hill, incredible star gazing, local wine and the Vjetrenica caves, it makes for a great overnight cycle stop.

 5. Exploring caves with unique biology

-Located in Zavala, the Vjetrenica caves are a must visit if you find yourself travelling nearby.
+Located in Zavala, the Vjetrenica caves are a must-visit if you find yourself travelling nearby.

 6. Canyoning lesser explored lands

-During the summer months, the Rakitnica river plays host to groups of adventure lovers who want to head Canyoning into its rocky waters.
+During the summer months, the Rakitnica River plays host to groups of adventure lovers who want to head Canyoning into its rocky waters.